LibraryOfCongress/concordia/static-pages/about.md

 ## What is Make Your Mark and what is crowdsourcing?

-Make Your Mark [link] is an online transcription platform where anyone with an internet connection can transcribe documents from the Library of Congress’ digitized collections.
+Make Your Mark is an online transcription platform where anyone with an internet connection can transcribe documents from the Library of Congress’ digitized collections.
 We welcome anyone interested in making non-machine readable resources fully word searchable to contribute.

 Crowdsourcing invites members of the public, non-specialists and specialists alike, to help make data more usable and discoverable.
 Crowdsourcing at the Library of Congress invites volunteers to explore collections while gaining new skills, for example, learning to read older forms of handwriting such as cursive.

+## What are past crowdsourcing projects at the Library?

+The Library of Congress has long invested in building digitized collections and making them searchable.
+The Library’s first attempt recruiting members of the public to increase findability on our website began in 2008 when the Photography and Prints Division published thousands of photographs on [Flickr Commons](https://www.flickr.com/photos/library_of_congress).
+This long-running project invites visitors to help identify people and places in the photographs and, once verified, this rich information is used to enhance the online catalog and improve access for all users.
+Two additional crowdsourcing efforts within the Library include [Roll the Credits](https://www.zooniverse.org/projects/sroosa/roll-the-credits) and [Beyond Words](http://beyondwords.labs.loc.gov/#/), projects that invited people to transcribe credit captions from television programs, and identify cartoons and photographs in the Library's historic newspaper collections respectively.

 ## Who can take part?